tag/msis-prep/docs/Business Cycles.md

 [*Step by Step: What you Should Know About the Order-to-Cash Process* (Salesforce)](https://help.ordertime.com/help/production-cycle)

+We recommend you to watch the below video (of 3:03 length) created by THE BEAN COUNTERS' LAB.
+THE BEAN COUNTERS' LAB is a group of academics in S. Africa and they produce contents on auditing, governance, financing and management accounting for students.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/iMwDwtTSSjY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ##### MRP (Material Requirements Planning)

-This Video does an excellent job on teaching the concepts of MRP.
+This Video (of 3:56 length) created by Edspira does an excellent job on teaching the concepts of MRP.
+Edspira is a Youtube channel created by Michael McLaughlin, PhD, CPA.
+His mission of creating Edspria is to provide a world-class business education for free.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Uc2gPR_MiH4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>